 - taxi drivers, hairdressers and other social commentators :-)

 D3G aims to not only get D3s recognised as a social problem, but also to motivate society to do something about it.
 As such, we welcome contributions and membership from anyone sympathetic to our social-good mission.

 Read more about how D3s (and Molar Hypomineralisation in particular) impact on the global community through huge numbers of people affected, multiple risks for their health, and massive costs for tax payers and society.
 And check out our public-facing educational and advocacy campaign as follows.

 Framed around the tagline "Converting medico-dental science into fewer cavities", the 'Chalky Teeth Campaign' is a public-awareness initiative that seeks to educate about chalky teeth problems and the urgent need for research.
 We hope that by combining public interests with healthcare professional and scientific expertise around the world, powerful research can be done to discover cures for the most-troublesome chalky teeth conditions.
 Visit the campaign website here.

 Our Social Impact

-Reflecting our philanthropic origins and humanistic mission, D3G strives to do good for the world through our unique blend of translational research, education and advocacy – in other words we aim to create "social impact" by targeting the public, the healthcare sector and the medico-dental research community.
+Reflecting our philanthropic origins and scientifically-driven humanistic mission, D3G strives to do good for the world through our unique blend of translational research, education and advocacy – in other words we aim to create "social impact" by targeting the public, the healthcare sector and the medico-dental research community.
 When reflecting on efforts put in and seeking funds to do great new things, it's important to be able to quantify impacts already made across the target groups.
 The following infographic (available as PDF here) seeks to introduce "The Chalky Teeth Problem" and outline some key advances we've made in simple terms.
 Our text-based "Brag Sheet" provides additional information (get PDF here).